argoproj/argo-events/api/event-source.md

 <p>

-Filter represents filters to apply to bucket notifications for specifying constraints on objects
+StorageGridFilter represents filters to apply to bucket notifications for specifying constraints on objects

 </p>